freeciv/freeciv-web/README.md

 Freeciv-Web consists of these components:

-* [Freeciv-web](freeciv-web) - a Java web application for the Freeciv web client.
+* [Freeciv-web](freeciv-web) - a Java web application for the Freeciv-web client.
-  This application is a Java web application which consists of HTML, Javascript, images and JSP files which make up the application viewed in each user's web browser.
+  This application is a Java web application which make up the application viewed in each user's web browser.
 The Metaserver is also a part of this module.
   Implemented in Javascript, Java, JSP, PHP, HTML and CSS.
 Built with maven and runs on the Resin application server.